Christianization of Iceland: Adoption by arbitration

 This state of affairs reached a high point the next summer during the meeting of the Althing (Alþingi), the Commonwealth's governing assembly.
 Fighting between adherents of the rival religions seemed likely until mediators intervened and the matter was submitted to arbitration.
 The law speaker of the Althing, Thorgeir Thorkelsson, the gothi of Ljósavatn, was acceptable to both sides as mediator, being known as a moderate and reasonable man.
 Thorgeir accepted responsibility for deciding whether Iceland should become Christian, with the condition that both parties abide by his decision.
 When this was agreed, he spent a day and a night resting under a fur blanket, contemplating.

 The following day he announced that Iceland was to become Christian, with the condition that old laws concerning the exposure of infants and the eating of horseflesh would remain, and that private pagan worship be permitted.
 These sticking points related to long-established customs that ran contrary to the laws of the Church.
-Horsemeat is a taboo food in many cultures, and Pope Gregory III had banned the Germanic custom of its consumption in 732.
+Horsemeat is a taboo food in many cultures, and Pope Gregory III had banned the Germanic custom of its consumption in 732 CE.
 Likewise, infanticide used to be widespread around the world, and the practice of exposing "surplus" children was an established part of old Icelandic culture.

-Thorgeir, who was himself a pagan priest, is popularly said to have thrown his idols into a waterfall now called Goðafoss ("Waterfall of the Gods") following his decision to convert the nation to Christianity.
-However, this narrative does not appear in the earliest sources.
-Ari Þorgilsson's Íslendingabók, the oldest surviving account of the conversion, makes no mention of the event.
-The Goðafoss story appears to be a much later invention, likely romanticized during the 19th-century national revival and reinforced in tourism literature.
-Some scholars argue that the myth may have originated from misreadings or oral embellishments, while others see it as a symbolic gesture later retrofitted to the site for nationalistic purposes.